Originally Posted January 4, 2013:

 I followed Charles up to Bill Bennett’s office.
-He was our A foreman, and there was a cabinet in his office where he kept all the new electrician tools.
-I was given a used black five gallon bucket and a tool pouch to carry my tools.
+He was our A-foreman, and there was a cabinet in his office where he kept all the new electrician tools.
+I was given a used black five-gallon bucket that used to belong to Larry Burns.
+The guy I was replacing as he had moved to another plant, and a tool pouch to carry my tools.
 Like my first day as a summer help, I had to learn the name of a lot of new tools that day.
 There were crimpers, side cutters, Lineman’s Pliers, strippers and Holding Screwdrivers.
-I was given a special electrician pocket knife and was told that I would have to keep it very sharp.
+I was given a special electrician pocketknife and was told that I would have to keep it very sharp.
 I had all sizes of screwdrivers and nut drivers.
 I put all the tools including the tool pouch into the black plastic bucket.

 I worked the tools back and forth.
 Lubricating them and rubbing the abrasive paste in the joint.
 I had no coordination, so when I would try throwing my pliers in the air like Gene did, they would end up on the other end of the workbench, or across the room.
 So, I didn’t try it too often when others were around where I might injure someone.
 I thought.
 I’ll work on that more when I’m alone or just Gene is around.
 He had good reflexes and was able to quickly dodge my miss-thrown tools.